-I was the type of person who would run to the local cafe and grab a muffin and a coffee before work because I was too rushed to make breakfast.
+I would run to the local cafe and grab a muffin and a coffee before work because I was too rushed to make breakfast.
 They would have been full of sugar even though they were delicious I wouldn’t have called them a healthy breakfast.
 But I think having a homemade healthy muffin as you rush out the door is an ok in my book.

-I love this recipe and even had my work colleges give it the big thumbs up with their morning tea.
-The sweetness of the apples means I don’t need to use refined sugars to make it pleasurable on the tongue.
+I love this recipe and even had my work colleagues give it the big thumbs up with their morning tea.
+The sweetness of the apples means I don’t need to use refined sugars to make them pleasurable on the tongue.

 You will need: